-Student Loans Among Most Difficult Debts to Discharge When Filing Bankruptcy
+Student Loans Among The Most Difficult Debts To Discharge When Filing Bankruptcy

 In order to have one’s private student loans discharged in bankruptcy, a borrower must be able to show that repaying the loans would result in “undue hardship,” a legal standard that can be extremely difficult to meet.

 In fact, the legal requirements for discharging education loans are so onerous to meet that most bankruptcy attorneys avoid the process altogether.

 Lawmakers in both chambers of Congress have proposed legislation that would make private student loans eligible for discharge under U.S. bankruptcy laws, but this law has not yet passed.